ChibuikeOnuba/Sentiment-Analysis-Project/README.md

   - Integrated the sentiment analysis models into the ETL pipeline for automated scoring of new tweets.
   - Collaborated with the data analyst to interpret model results and derive actionable insights.

+## Project Timeline

+Our project is divided into several phases, with tasks distributed among team members based on their roles.
+Here's a breakdown of our timeline:

+### Week 1-2: Project Setup and Infrastructure
+- **Chidera Ozigbo (Data Engineer)**:
+  - Set up GitHub repository
+  - Design and implement system architecture
+  - Configure AWS S3 bucket
+  - Set up Snowflake data warehouse
+  - Implement Twitter API connection
+  - Set up GitHub Actions for automated runs

+### Week 3-4: Data Extraction and Processing
+- **Chidera Ozigbo (Data Engineer)**:
+  - Develop data extraction script
+  - Implement error handling and logging
+  - Create data cleaning and transformation pipeline
+  - Develop data validation checks
+  - Implement Snowpipe for data ingestion
+  - Optimize ETL pipeline for performance

+### Week 5-6: Data Analysis and Visualization
+- **Honor Daniel (Data Analyst)**:
+  - Conduct exploratory data analysis
+  - Develop SQL queries for initial insights
+  - Design dashboard layout
+  - Implement dashboard using chosen visualization tool
+  - Create visualization scripts
+- **Onuba Winner (Data Scientist)**:
+  - Implement sentiment analysis using TextBlob
+  - Develop advanced SQL queries for trend analysis
+  - Implement anomaly detection algorithms
+  - Conduct in-depth statistical analysis

+### Week 7-8: Final Integration, Documentation, and Presentation
+- **Chidera Ozigbo (Data Engineer)**:
+  - Integrate all components of the pipeline
+  - Conduct end-to-end testing
+  - Implement security measures and access controls
+  - Prepare deployment documentation
+- **Honor Daniel (Data Analyst)**:
+  - Finalize dashboard with real-time data updates
+  - Prepare final presentation of insights
+  - Create user guide for dashboard
+- **Onuba Winner (Data Scientist)**:
+  - Develop predictive models based on sentiment data
+  - Conduct performance evaluation of models
+  - Prepare technical documentation of analysis and models

-## Why Moniepoint Was Chosen
+## Why Piggyvest Was Chosen

-Moniepoint was selected as the brand for this project due to several compelling reasons:
+Piggyvest was selected as the brand for this project due to several compelling reasons:

-1. **Market Presence:** Moniepoint has a significant presence in the financial technology sector, making it a relevant and impactful brand to analyze.
+1. **Market Presence:** Piggyvest has a significant presence in the financial technology sector, making it a relevant and impactful brand to analyze.
 2. **Customer Interaction:** The brand actively engages with its customers on social media, providing ample data for sentiment analysis and trend identification.
-3. **Growth Potential:** As a growing fintech company, understanding public sentiment and customer feedback is crucial for Moniepoint's strategic decisions and growth.
+3. **Growth Potential:** As a growing fintech company, understanding public sentiment and customer feedback is crucial for Piggyvest's strategic decisions and growth.
-4. **Diverse Data:** Moniepoint's interactions on platforms like Twitter provide diverse and rich data, ideal for developing robust sentiment analysis models.
+4. **Diverse Data:** Piggyvest's interactions on platforms like Twitter provide diverse and rich data, ideal for developing robust sentiment analysis models.
-5. **Business Impact:** Insights gained from this analysis can help Moniepoint improve customer satisfaction, enhance their services, and make data-driven business decisions.
+5. **Innovative Solutions:** Piggyvest is known for its innovative savings and investment solutions, making it an interesting subject for analyzing customer sentiment and feedback.

 ### Proposed Brands

-Here are the lists of brands that was considered before we chose Moniepoint.
+Here are the lists of brands that was considered before we chose Piggvest.

 1. Cowrywise
 2. MTN